 Both are facing huge levels of threat

 Deforestation is damaging oceans.
 As trees are felled, chemically-polluted water run-off, darkened with dissolved soil, can flow into the sea.
 The chemicals accumulate in fish and the sediment-filled waters prevent light from reaching corals.
-With rainforests acting as a store for 40% of the world’s carbon vast quantities of carbon dioxide is released when they’re burned.
+With rainforests acting as a store for 40% of the world’s carbon, vast quantities of carbon dioxide are released when they’re burned.
 Increased carbon emissions are contributing more than ever to rising global temperatures and unpredictable weather patterns.

-As average temperatures rise, ice caps melt and the sea temperature follows too.
+As average temperatures rise, ice caps melt and the ocean temperature follows too.
 Highly sensitive corals are bleached as a result of this change.
 These ‘rainforests of the sea’, of which a quarter of marine life depends upon, are being damaged and destroyed at an unprecedented rate.